Selling Your Home As Is: Pros & Cons

 Once you’ve got an offer that aligns with your goals and expectations, you can begin the closing process.
 This will likely differ from a traditional closing process since as-is home buyers tend to also be cash buyers.
 Without the involvement of a lender, you can close in as little as a couple of weeks (as opposed to a month or more with a traditional sale.)5

 Fortunately, there are myriad alternatives that offer a similar level of convenience for those looking to tap into their home equity with little work.
-For one of the most convenient, efficient, transparent, and flexible options, consider Truehold’s sale-leaseback.
-This option provides another way to quickly sell your home as-is and remain in it as a renter.
+For one of the most convenient, efficient, transparent, and flexible options, consider Truehold’s sell and stay transaction.
+This provides another way to quickly sell your home as-is and remain in it as a renter.

-A sale-leaseback allows you to sell your home in exchange for your home equity, then continue to live in your home as a renter.
+A sell and stay transaction allows you to sell your home in exchange for your home equity, then continue to live in your home as a renter.
 Unlike a reverse mortgage, you are not borrowing from your home equity –– meaning there’s nothing to repay.
-You simply receive your home equity free and clear to be applied however you see fit.
+You simply receive your home equity to be applied however you see fit.

 Is Selling As-Is Right for You?